Skip to main content

 Workers who meet these criteria, and their supervisors, must pass the 40-hour course, then complete three days of supervised fieldwork.

-The 24-hour HAZWOPER course is for workers that qualify for HAZWOPER but don't meet the criteria for the highest level of risk, like those with exposure below PELs or those that need PPE for less than 30 days a year.
+The 24-hour HAZWOPER course is for workers that qualify for HAZWOPER but don't meet the criteria for the highest level of risk, like those with exposure below PELs or those who need PPE for less than 30 days a year.
 The 24-hour course is accompanied by one day of supervised fieldwork.

 Supervisors need the 24-hour course if they supervise people who only need the lower level of protection.
 If they supervise people at both levels, they’ll need the 40-hour training program.